manasviponaka/WS22RAP/README.md

 * Clone the repository by running `git clone git@github.com:manasviponaka/WS22RAP.git`

-⋅⋅* Some of the functions and data used in this pipeline are hosted in a separate package called [cleanData](https://github.com/manasviponaka/cleanData)
+* Some of the functions and data used in this pipeline are hosted in a separate package called [cleanData](https://github.com/manasviponaka/cleanData)

-⋅⋅* Run renv::restore() to install all the required libraries.
+* Run renv::restore() to install all the required libraries.

-⋅⋅⋅   To install the package independently, run - `remotes::install_github("manasviponaka/cleanData")` in rstudio console
+⋅⋅⋅To install the package independently, run - `remotes::install_github("manasviponaka/cleanData")` in rstudio console

-⋅⋅⋅   or Clone the repository by running `git clone git@github.com:manasviponaka/cleanData.git`
+⋅⋅⋅or Clone the repository by running `git clone git@github.com:manasviponaka/cleanData.git`

-⋅⋅* You should now restart your R session and then run the pipeline with `targets::tar_make()`
+*You should now restart your R session and then run the pipeline with `targets::tar_make()`

 You can take a look at the data by running: